 - a.
 Development of SC dominated villages into an "Adarsh Gram".
 (Chapter-2). - b.
-'Grants-in-aid' for District/State-level Projects for socio-economic betterment of SCs that may include creation of infrastructure in SC dominated villages including those selected under Adarsh Gram component, construction of Hostels/Residential schools, Comprehensive Livelihood Projects which may include components such as Skill development, related infrastructure development, financial assistance towards loans taken by beneficiaries for acquisition/creation of assets required for livelihood generation etc., (Chapter -3). - c.
-Construction of Hostels in higher educational institutions which are top-ranked as per the National Institutional Ranking Framework (NIRF) of Government of India and are funded by the Centre/State/UT Governments either fully or partially.
-Similarly, construction of hostels in schools which are either fully or partially funded by the Centre/State/UT Governments and recommended by the Ministry of Education..
+'Grants-in-aid' for District/State-level Projects for socio-economic betterment of SCs that may include creation of infrastructure in SC dominated villages including those selected under Adarsh Gram component, construction of Residential schools, Comprehensive Livelihood Projects which may include components such as Skill development, related infrastructure development, financial assistance in case loan is taken by beneficiaries for acquisition/creation of assets required for livelihood generation etc. (Chapter-3). - c.
+Construction of Hostels in higher educational institutions which are top-ranked as per the National Institutional Ranking Framework (NIRF) of Government of India as well as other Central Institutes (such as CIPET, Institutes under control of this Ministry etc.) and State Institutes which are funded by the Centre/State Governments/Union Territory Administrations either fully or partially.
+Similarly, construction of hostels in schools which are either fully or partially funded by the Centre/State Governments/Union Territory Administrations and recommended by them.
 (Chapter -4). - d.
-Financial support for Monitoring and Evaluation of the Scheme implementation through the Administrative Head of the Scheme: The funds provided under the "administrative expenses" Head of the Scheme will be utilized for the following purposes:
+Financial support for Monitoring and Evaluation of the Scheme implementation through the Administrative Head of the Scheme: The funds provided under the "Administrative Expenses" Head of the Scheme will be utilized for the following purposes:

-- i.
-Development of a suitable Centralized MIS software for the scheme including costs towards setting up of Technical Support Group (TSG) for this purpose; - ii.
-Costs towards hiring of Institutions for Technical Resource Support, manpower and other expenses for running the Project Implementation Unit (PIU) at Central/States/District level; - iii.
-Provision of Office equipment for the TSG and PIU including computer/IT facilities with internet connectivity, IEC activities, need assessment, and other expenses related to implementation of the scheme where absolutely necessary; - iv.
-Undertaking projects related to evaluation of the scheme implementation; - v.
-Social Audit of the scheme implementation.
+- I. Development of a suitable Centralized MIS software for the Scheme including costs towards setting up of Technical Support Group (TSG) for this purpose; - II.
+Costs towards hiring of Institutions for Technical Resource Support, manpower and other expenses for running Project Implementation Units(PIUs) at Central/States/District level; - III.
+Provision of Office equipment for the TSG and PIU including computer/IT facilities with internet connectivity, IEC activities, need assessment, and other expenses related to implementation of the scheme where absolutely necessary; - IV.
+Undertaking projects related to evaluation of the scheme implementation; - V. Social Audit of the scheme implementation.